jasielmacedo/steam-microtransaction-api/README.md

 ## HOW TO START THE API?

-This is a TypeScript (Node.js v18+) based API, and you can use services like Heroku or Digital Ocean to publish it.
+This is a TypeScript (Node.js v18+) based API, and you can use services like Heroku or DigitalOcean to publish it.

 To get started, follow these steps: